typefacedesign/document-driven-typedesign/ux/userjourneys.md

 ### Removing an existing Font from a Font Family

-* Chris is viewing a Font Family on the dashboard
+* Chris is viewing the dashboard
-* Chris wants to remove a Font from it
 * Chris clicks on the "Remove" button for the Font he wants to remove
 * Chris is reminded that this will forget any testing he has already completed for that Font
 	* If Chris answers Yes,